-- NEA Student Achievement Grants - awards grants of $2,000 or $5,000 for improving critical thinking and problem solving of students.
+- NEA Student Success Grants - awards grants of $2,000 or $5,000 for improving critical thinking and problem solving of students.
 The grants are meant to fund in-school student support with priority given to new teachers (<7 years) doing work resulting in low-income and minority student success with honors, advanced placement, or other challenging curricula.

 - Cognizant Making the Future Grants - grants for after-school and summer "Maker" opportunities for students--scroll down for details.

 - Raytheon Grants and Scholarships - Strategically focused grants and scholarships from the Raytheon Company, most featuring a technology and engineering focus.